 Moscrip stressed that the driving force behind us not seeing the real struggle of the transportation capacity crunch is due to sweeping transportation regulations.
 It is unknown what impact new regulations such as electronic logging devices, increased drug testing, and speed limiters will have on capacity.
 “Too much effort is focused on trucking industry safety and the truck driver and not enough attention is paid to the other 99% of the traffic that plies our highway network,” he said.
 As with FTR’s Shipper Conditions Index, this points to a rush to Spot Market to cover loads.
 That increased demand will boost spot pricing which, in turn, will convince more carriers – typically small carriers, but increasingly mid-sized carriers – to allocate capacity away from contract customers and towards the higher priced segments of the spot market.

 The New Normal

 All indications suggest that we will be in the midst of this capacity crunch for sometime.
 Carriers and shippers both benefit when they are aware of the conditions influencing the crunch and begin to work together to mitigate the negative effects of decreased shipping capacity.
 Paramount Freight depends on increased communication and a partner like relationship with our shippers so we can provide the best service possible.
-As a 100% owner operator fleet we are dependent on our drivers to deliver on time with excellent customer service.
+As a 100% Owner Operators and Lease Purchasers fleet we are dependent on our drivers to deliver on time with excellent customer service.
 We invite you to stay up to date on the truckload shipping industry here on our blog and on social media.
-Like us on Facebook and follow us on Twitter to learn more about how PFS does business different for our shippers and our fleet of owner operator drivers.
+Like us on Facebook and follow us on Twitter to learn more about how PFS does business different for our shippers and our fleet of Owner Operators and Lease Purchasers drivers.